-This pea & asparagus risotto with bacon is the perfect risotto recipe for the end of Spring/beginning of Summertime.
-It’s filled with seasonal asparagus, fresh or frozen peas and crispy bacon, while also being flavoured with lemon, chives and, of course, parmesan cheese.
-This is an easy risotto recipe to cook up that will impress friends and family alike.
+This pea and asparagus risotto with bacon is the perfect risotto recipe for the end of Spring/beginning of Summertime.
+It’s filled with seasonal asparagus, peas and crispy bacon, and flavoured with fresh lemon, chives and, of course, parmesan cheese.
+This easy risotto recipe is creamy, decadent and is bound to impress friends and family alike!

 Elizabeth Chloe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 - Why You Should Make This Asparagus, Pea and Bacon Risotto